King and Country: Filming

-Theme

-King and Country is based on an actual incident during World War I written by James Lansdale Hodson, a defense attorney in the court-martial of army deserter Private Arthur Hemp.
+Filming took place over 18 days at Shepperton Studios, between May and June 1964.
+The opening sequence was shot at the Royal Artillery Memorial in Hyde Park.

+This was the third of five collaborations between Dirk Bogarde and Joseph Losey.

+Themes

 The film is set during a global conflict in which 750,000 British soldiers alone perished.
 Tens-of-thousands of allegations against military personnel for misbehavior were issued, 3,000 of which ended in sentences of death; of these, over 300 were carried out.

 A personal drama in which no combat appears, King and Country is an examination of how injustice is rationalized by a class-conscious officer corps and acted upon in the interests of military discipline and morale.

 The thematic climax of the film occurs when the officer who defended the soldier administers the coup de grâce when the demoralized members of the firing squad fail to kill the deserter.
 Joseph Losey, in an interview with Michel Ciment remarked:

 The picture is the personal relationship between that officer and that poor private deserter…So when that pistol, that coup-de-grace, has to be fired at the end, in a sense that officer is ending his own life as well as the boy’s.

 Film historians James Palmer and Michael Riley note that King and Country “indicts in the most forceful terms the false values that betrayed both men…”